 7. Get nametags out of the picture.
 People’s eyes are drawn to the brightest thing.
 If your subject’s face isn’t the brightest thing in the photo, “you’re wasting the precious couple of seconds you have to get your message across,” Salvo said.

 8. Drop props.
-Giant checks, shovels, bulky frames, and the like make pictures awkward and, if they have text, are impossible to read.
-“Give the real, human story that’s in there,” she said.
+Giant checks, shovels, bulky frames, and the like make pictures awkward and impossible to read if they have text.
+“Give the real, human story in there,” she said.

 10. Don’t use a flash.
 Using a camera’s flash almost always puts a big white dot in a person’s forehead.
 And if they wear glasses, it can create a distracting glare.
 Make the most of natural lighting.

-11. Make people take off sunglasses.
+11. Make people take off their sunglasses.
 “You must be able to make eye contact,” Salvo said.

 12. Don’t use backlighting.
 “Generally, you want your light to come from a 45-degree angle,” she said.

 13. Don’t photograph people outside in windy weather.
 Neither you nor your subject will like the results.

 14. Direct people to be more natural.
 You can’t expect someone to look good if you just tell them to smile.
 Talk to the person.
 Help him or her to be comfortable.
 If the person is tense, tell him or her to look away, take a deep breath, and return.

 15. Capture your subject’s personality.
 “You want to know what they look like, but more importantly, you want to know what they are like,” Salvo said.
 Talk to the person to get an idea of what they’re like, and then snap a moment that encapsulates it.

 16. Represent your subject accurately.
 Photoshopping your subject to look plastic just makes him or her unrecognizable.
 Likewise, Salvo said you shouldn’t post photos that are more than two or three years old.
 It’s a misrepresentation.
 “We want them to look like them on film on their best day.”